Market Review: Open

 To provide context for considering these issues, the discussion paper also provides a detailed description of the current transmission framework in the NEM.

-Stakeholder submissions will be a key input into the final report, to be published in mid-2018.
-The final report will provide more detail on the Commission’s views on changes to the regulatory framework that would improve the coordination of generation and transmission investment.
+A directions paper is due to be published in mid-2018.
+It will provide more detail on the Commission’s views on changes to the regulatory framework that would improve the coordination of generation and transmission investment.

 In February 2016 the COAG Energy Council provided the AEMC with terms of reference for a biennial regime to report on a series of drivers that could impact on future transmission and generation investment.